Do you want to enable WordPress email logs across your site?

 We can click the X icons to remove any part of the search if we want to broaden the results.

-These filtering and searching tools make it easy to find any email and find out if it was sent, and – if your mailer supports it – if it was also delivered.
+These filtering and searching tools make it easy to find any email and find out if it was sent and if it was also delivered (if your mailer supports the Delivered status).

 Let’s move on and see how to see if your emails are being opened.